mathigon/textbooks/content/divisibility2/content.md

 https://drive.google.com/file/d/1Q91R6hKbHVo9RXGSpcQUxTJ7rBxCW7Fr/view?usp=sharing
 When animation is over, show the following:

 The Venn Diagram shows us that 132 and 198 share the following prime factors: 2, 3 and [[11]].
 To build the GCF, we [[multiply | add]] the greatest collection of shared prime factors.
-2 x 3 x 11 = [[66]], which is the same GCF we found using the colored, prime factor diagrams.
+2 × 3 × 11 = [[66]], which is the same GCF we found using the colored, prime factor diagrams.

 Let’s practice using Venn Diagrams and the prime factorization diagrams to find greatest common factors.